You are here

 - Scope of budget (comprehensive, realistic, and sustainable, when applicable)

 - Zing factor

 See attached rubric for clarification of these categories, criteria for evaluation, and the weight of each evaluation area.
 In subsequent years, priority will be given to applicants that have not yet received this funding.

 Results of the award review process will be sent only to the primary contact for each application.
 All successful applications will be posted in Moodle and will remain available to document the historical impact of these projects as well as provide examples of successful applications.
 Awards of grant funding do not confer additional approval of the activity being funded; activities which would normally require campus, curriculum, Dean, or other approval must still proceed through those processes.

-In future years: the Center for Creative Instruction and the Center for Applied Learning Advisory Boards4 will combine to review proposals and submit recommendations to the Provost’s Cabinet for final award distribution.
-The composition of these boards as well as the timeline and process for electing representatives to these boards will be reviewed and finalized in Spring 2018.
+In future years: the Center for Creative Instruction and the Center for Applied Learning Advisory Boards5 will combine to review proposals and submit recommendations to the Provost’s Cabinet for final award distribution.
+The composition of these boards as well as the timeline and process for electing representatives to these boards will be reviewed and finalized in the 2018-19 academic year.
 It is anticipated that the resource people, categories, rubric, and other steps of the process outlined above will apply to subsequent years.
 However, as with all new processes, any or all components may evolve based on the recommendations of our campus community.

 1 Faculty/Staff should submit no more than one Individual proposal per funding cycle.

 2 Please be mindful that the total funding each year is approximate and, therefore, any single grant must be within reason.

 3Please note: breadth does not mean the quantity of students but rather the impact across a single faculty member’s teaching load.

 4 For single occurrence activities, return on investment may be a more effective way to address the impact.